Redbooster4/CameraFrame-/README.md

 2. Interact with the live camera feed:
    - Press `g` to toggle grayscale mode.
    - Press `s` to save the current frame.
+   - Press `o` to get only the edges of your frame.
    - Press `q` to quit the program.

 ---